 Your thinking evolves through the art of writing, so the earlier you can get words on paper, the quicker your thinking will evolve.
 You can always edit drafts, so you’re not committing yourself to anything final.
 Not everything you write will be for your examiners; it’s okay to write just for yourself.

 There is a danger of spending too long reading or too long conducting fieldwork, and too little time writing.
-Remember: no words on the page is better than lots of words on the page.
+Remember: some words on the page is better than no words on the page.

 Your PhD thesis.